imrafaelmerino/java-fun/docs/README.md

 The arbitrary generator generates big integers uniformly distributed between 0 and 2^bits - 1.
-The biased generator produces with higher probability zero and, if the maximum number of bit is big enough, Byte.MAX_VALUE, Short.MAX_VALUE, Integer.MAX_VALUE and Long.MAX_VALUE:
+The biased generator produces with higher probability zero and, if the maximum number of bits is big enough, Byte.MAX_VALUE, Short.MAX_VALUE, Integer.MAX_VALUE and Long.MAX_VALUE:

  ```  java